Connect with us

 Mortgage financier HF Group has unveiled the first 80 apartments of its Sh5 billion development at the former Clay Works off Thika Road, pushing forward its plan to build a 1,520-unit estate in Nairobi.

-The 110 sqm 3-bedroom units that were previously selling for Sh9 million are now going for Sh8.65 million, with each unit coming with a 43 inch TV, 4 burner cooker, toaster, fridge, water kettle, and washing machine.
+The 110 sqm 3-bedroom units that were previously sold for Sh9 million are now going for Sh8.65 million, with each unit coming with a 43-inch TV, 4 burner cooker, toaster, fridge, water kettle, and washing machine.

 HF had earlier indicated that the project which sits on 24.5 acres will be built in three phases – with phase one set on 8.6 acres, phase two on 10.5 acres and phase three on 5.4 acres.